wilkelab/r4s_benchmark/README.md

 `plots` contains final figures used in the publication.

 `src` contains all of the scripts used to analyze the data and plot the figures.
-The usage of each script is described in the analysis section below.
+The usage of each script is described in the section below.

 ##Analysis

 ###dN/dS model

 The analysis in this section requires [https://github.com/sjspielman/dnds_1rate_2rate] (https://github.com/sjspielman/dnds_1rate_2rate) in the same directory as the current repository.